Chatbot-Challenge/Frontend/README.md

 * name: The name that will be displayed on the landing page of the website.
 * id: The unique id of this bot.
 Must be URL safe, so best use only alpha numeric characters and hyphens.
-* background-image: An optional background image
+* background-image: An optional background image.
 * api-url: The URL of the Rasa server
 * welcome-message: The first message that will be displayed to the user.